 Air Canada’s highest status (that can be earned) is Aeroplan Super Elite.
 It is obtained by earning 100,000 SQM or 100 SQS, as well as earning at least $20,000 SQD in a calendar year.

 In addition to all aforementioned benefits, Super Elites are afforded several additional perks for being the airline’s most loyal customers:

 - For Core Privileges, Super Elites get complimentary preferred seats on all fares anywhere Air Canada flies.

 - Super Elites and one guest can also access the Arrivals Lounge at London Heathrow.

-- A new perk for Super Elites is receiving a free beverage (including alcohol) and a free snack when travelling in economy class on Air Canada flights.
+- Super Elites receive a free beverage (including alcohol) and a free snack when travelling in economy class on Air Canada flights.

 Further, your Priority Rewards are valid towards travel in business class on any Star Alliance airline worldwide.
 We’ve outlined how to maximize this perk in detail, and it can indeed be a very powerful and valuable benefit.

 Perhaps the most intriguing benefit for Super Elites is the Concierge service.
 These employees offer personalized, proactive service to Super Elites, which includes handling special requests, proactively monitoring flight cancellations and connections, and ensuring your travel experience is as comfortable as possible.